ly-via/lyvia/README.md

 ```

 # Project Navigation
 The templates folder contains all of the HTML template files that will be served to the user.
-These HTML files, as you may have noticed, all has a `.jinja` extension.
+These HTML files have a `.jinja` extension.
 In actuality, these files also contain various Jinja extended syntax that makes rendering the data to the server a lot easier.
 See the comments on top of these files to know what they are.

-`app.py` is where the flask application "lives" and this is where it is initialized, `db.py` is where the database interface is. `models.py` is where you define the various database models.
-This is where you tell SQLAlchemy how to map the SQL tables into Python objects.
+`app.py` is where the flask application "lives" and this is where it is initialized, `db.py` is where the database interface is. `models.py` is where various database models are defined.
+This is where SQLAlchemy knows how to map the SQL tables into Python objects.
 Finally `socket_routes.py` is where you can find out what happens when JS emits a socket event to the server.

-The static folder is where you keep all of the website's assets, this includes your JS and CSS scripts, images, videos?, etc.
+The static folder is where all of the website's assets are kept, this includes JS and CSS scripts, images, etc.

 Finally, the database folder is what makes everything persistent.
-This is where your database is stored.
-Delete the database folder to do a clean wipe of your entire database.
-But beware, with great power, ok whatever you know the rest of the line.
+This is where the database is stored.

 # Usage
 To use the app, setup and run the app as per the instructions above.
 Also, if you're using VSCode, I recommend installing the Better Jinja extension (it's not perfect unfortunately, but it's enough).